ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## Log
 - 2021-10-07 to have an originality report from FASER, students need to submit the DI reflection as PDF.
-They can still add this reflection to their GitHub repositories as an additional website if they would like to. submit.md change to final-check.md.
+They can still add this reflection to their GitHub repositories as an additional website if they would like to.
+The submit.md files is changed to final-check.md.
 All files changed to reflect these changes.
 - 2021-10-06 README.md refined with clearer oveview.
 Change from submitting in PDF to submitting in .md (submit.md).
 - 2021-10-05 submit.md refined (raw rubric sheet in excel file and converted with https://www.convertcsv.com/csv-to-markdown.htm.
 All text checked with free Grammaly and ProWritingAid
 - 2021-10-03 di-reflection simplified. submit.md simplified. index.md simplified